Procedure of Company Registration in Bangladesh 2026

 Unlimited Company

-Members have unlimited liability; rare due to high risk.
+liability; rare due to high risk.

-Not recommended for most investors.
+for most investors.

 Simple Steps to Register a Company in Bangladesh

 2. Draft Constitutional Documents: Prepare Memorandum of Association (MoA) outlining objectives, capital, and liabilities (max 400 words, 7 clauses), and Articles of Association (AoA) for internal governance.
-Stamp duty: BDT 2,000 for MoA.

 5. Receive Certificate of Incorporation: RJSC reviews (3-7 days); issues digital certificate with registration number.